 Jetfoil to Anbo and Miyanoura

 This is the fastest sea option and it can also beat the airplane if you are already in Kagoshima (since the Kagoshima Airport is another 40mn bus ride from the city center).
 This option is pricy compared to other ferry options and costs nearly as much as the plane.
 One way ticket costs 9,200 Yen and you get a small discount if you purchase a round trip ticket.
-You can either take the jetfoil to Miyanoura or to Anbo.
-In case of Anbo, the jetfoil stops at Tanegashima making the trip a little longer.
-Depending on the stops – it takes somewhere around 1.50h to 3h.
+You can either take the jetfoil to Miyanoura or Anbo.
+In the case of Anbo, the jetfoil stops at Tanegashima making the trip a little longer.
+Depending on the stops – it takes somewhere around 1.50 to 3 hours.
 You can check out the current schedule from this website.
-Some of the hiking companies in Yakushima will offer a free booking guidance if you book a hike with them.
+Some of the hiking companies in Yakushima will offer free booking guidance if you book a hike with them.
 I never had a reservation for the jetfoil and always found a seat.
 However, you are highly recommended to be more cautious than me if you are traveling during busy seasons.

-Slow Ferry to Miyanoura
+Slow ferry to Miyanoura

-Overnight Freight Ship – Ferry Hibiscus to Miyanoura
+Overnight freight ship – Ferry Hibiscus to Miyanoura

 Where to stay in Yakushima